 Robyn was lovely, not only did she always seem to be thinking lovely thoughts, she actually gave off lovely vibes and wondrously lovely aromas to all those lucky enough to be near her.
-Lovely was an overused description in the capital, an insult, but out here in the woodland, it remained a great complement and sought after virtue.
+Lovely was an overused description in the capital, an insult, but out here in the woodland, it remained a great compliment and sought after virtue.

 Robyn grew flowers in her garden, a range of colours and types and many a man wanted to own such flowers.
-They were destined for the capitol’s main population.
+They were destined for the capital’s main population.
 This meant no woodland man could get his grubby little hands on them.
 The tried, they teased, offered money, marriage, rude conversation but nothing would distract Robyn from her task.
 She was told to be the third generation in her family of flower growers and she was the best so far.
 The capitol was abuzz with unbridled excitement as they enjoyed the vibrancy of her efforts.

 The Fairy Queen didn’t like Robyn.
-She had read a number of “real people stories” about mirrors, answering who’s the fairest?, apple biting and Prince kissing nonsense.
+She had read a number of “real people stories” about mirrors, answering who’s the fairest? apple biting and Prince kissing nonsense.
 She had her own way of getting her own way.
 It didn’t rely on any magical “nonsense”, her magic was true, clear, vicious and without compare.
 She could think of a thing and it became a thing almost as quick as it was thought.

 Robyn had somehow escaped the thinking supplied by the Fairy Queen.
 No one knew how.
 The Queen was baffled.
 She was furious and very keen to find out how this apparently good vibe girl was able to withstand her brand of justice, even though the Queen understood who Robyn really was.
 Robyn was perfectly clear on how it was she remained unharmed.
 She wouldn’t tell anyone just yet as she had a plan.